Bring Your Own Channel (BYOC)

 Outbound BYOC using Personal Connection has a separate setup help page.

-6. Set up the channel.
+- Set up the channel.
 When your engineering team built the middleware, they may have created a user-friendly webpage for this.
-If not, you can call the Channel APIIcon indicating the link goes to an external website directly.
+If not, you can call the Channel API directly.